-Welcome to the Westfield State University Department of Public Safety.
+Welcome to the Westfield State University Department of Public Safety/University Police.

-Among the services provided by the Department of Public Safety are: the investigation of crimes and motor vehicle accidents on campus, the enforcement of College parking regulations, the operation of shuttle service between the main campus and the south campus lot and the operation of a lost and found service.
-In addition, Public Safety provides medical transports to Health Services or Noble Hospital for students who are injured or ill.
-Public Safety Officers are also available to present programs to educate students on such issues as date rape, crime prevention, suicide prevention, as well as alcohol and drug awareness.
+Among the services provided by the Department of Public Safety/University Police are: the investigation of crimes and motor vehicle accidents on campus, the enforcement of University parking regulations, the operation of shuttle service between the main campus and the south campus lot and the operation of a lost and found service.
+In addition, Public Safety/University Police provides medical transports to Health Services or Baystate Noble Hospital for students who are injured or ill.
+Univeristy Police Officers are also available to present programs to educate students on such issues as acquaintance rape, crime prevention, suicide prevention, as well as alcohol and drug awareness.

-Public Safety employs and directs a Student Security Unit made up of full-time students from the College to assist the regular Campus Police force.
-Student Security Officers are used as observers, shuttle drivers, escorts, dispatchers, concert/library security, and to assist campus police.
+The Department of Public Safety employs and directs a Student Security Unit made up of full-time students from the University to assist the University Police force.
+Student Security Officers are used as observers, shuttle drivers, escorts, dispatchers, concert/library security, and to assist University Police.

 Please travel throughout all our related pages to learn more about our department.